juergenweb/FrontendForms/README.md

 $password->showPasswordToggle();
 ```

-#### sendAttachment() for file input fields
+#### sendAttachment() for file input fields (only for FrontendForms <= 2.1.12)
+> ⚠ This method is depreciated and only necessary if you are using FrontendForms 2.1.12 or lower.
+In newer versions you do not need to add this method, because it will be added automatically via a Hook to the WireMail
+object if a file upload field is present in the form.

-This method has to be used with the WireMail class.
-It is the same as the WireMail attachment() method, but it has some
+This method has to be used with the WireMail class (only on FrontenForms 2.1.12 or lower).
+It is the same as the
-extra functionality.
-It saves the uploaded files in a pre-defined temp folder called "temp_uploads".
+WireMail attachment() method, but it has some extra functionality.
+It saves the uploaded files in a pre-defined temp
+folder called "temp_uploads".
 You do not need to enter the path to the files manually.
 After the files were sent, all files in the temp folder will be
 deleted.
 You can disable the deletion of the files afterwards if you enter true inside the parenthesis.